 The new Doxa Chateau des Monts (ref.
 620.10S.105.01) hand-wound wristwatch comes in a deliberately (perhaps, even in a slightly “calculated” way) exterior that is most commonly associated with vintage pocket watches that were produced in late-19th and the beginning of the 20th century.
-Although the watch is officially designated as a model celebrating the 120th anniversary of the brand, it is not exactly so.
+Although the collection officially celebrates the 120th anniversary of the brand, it is not exactly so.
 Here is why.

 To be more precise, the brand Doxa was officially registered as a trademark only in 1910, which makes it “just” 89 years old.